nvkelso/natural-earth-vector/zips/README.md

 #About

-Scripts to build Natural Earth ZIP archives for individual themes, scalesetsm, and packagages.
+Scripts to build Natural Earth ZIP archives for individual themes, scalesets, and packagages.

-TODO: and copy them to the 2 servers.

 **Requirements**: `Make` a generic Unix utility, to be installed.

+Assumed to be run on Mac or Ubuntu Linux.

 #Usage

-From the command line, move into the directory:

-    cd zips
+1. Increment the VERSION number, per the semantic versioning guidelines at ../README.md:

+        pico ../VERSION

+2. Update the CHANGELOG with the new edits.

+        pico ../CHANGELOG

+Note: You'll likely want to edit the CHANGELOG in a real text editor.
+Those changes should also be recorded, with better formatting, in a public blog post.

+3. Formalize the new version in Git by setting a tag:

+	    git tag  -m 'See CHANGELOG for details.' -a `cat ../VERSION`

-Then run one of the make targets:
+4. Package those changes for distribution by running one of the make targets:

         make all

-Other common targets include:
+Other common, more specific targets include:

     make ../zips/10m_cultural/10m_cultural.zip
 	make ../zips/10m_physical/10m_physical.zip